Charge density wave surface reconstruction in a van der Waals layered material: Methods

 \subsection{Density functional theory calculations}

 We performed DFT~+~$U$ calculations using the Vienna ab initio simulation package (VASP) \cite{VASP1, VASP2}.
 These calculations employed the projector-augmented-wave method \cite{PAW}, the generalized gradient approximation \cite{PBE}, and the DFT~+~$U$ scheme developed by Dudarev {\it et al} \cite{Dudarev1998}.
 To account for van der Waals interactions, we used the Tkatchenko-Scheffler approach \cite{vdW-TS}.
+Spin-orbit interactions were not incorporated, as previous calculations determined their effects to be insignificant \cite{darancet2014, ritschel2018, jian2021}.
 The electronic wave functions were expanded using a plane-wave basis set, with cutoff energies of 323 eV and 259 eV for bulk and surface calculations, respectively.
-We carried out k-space integration using a $4\times4\times8$ mesh in the Brillouin zone of the $13\times13\times1$ supercell.
-To optimize the lattice constants and atomic positions for each stacking configuration, we used the variable cell optimization method in VASP.
+We carried out {\bf k}-space integration using a $4\times4\times8$ mesh in the Brillouin zone of the $13\times13\times1$ supercell.
+To optimize the lattice constants and atomic positions for each stacking configuration, we used the variable cell optimization method implemented in VASP.
 For {\it AL} stacking and $U=1.25$ eV for Ta $5d$ orbitals, the calculated lattice constants were $a=3.36$~\AA\ and $c=5.77$~\AA, compared to experimental values of $a=3.37$~\AA\ and $c=5.90$~\AA \cite{Wang2020}.
 The agreement between theory and experiment is quite good, especially given that the $c$ parameter is mostly determined by van der Waals interactions.
-To model the surface, we employed a periodic slab geometry, where each slab comprised seven or eight TaS$_2$ layers, and the thickness of the vacuum region exceeded $14$~\AA.
+To model the surface, we employed a periodic slab geometry, where each slab comprised seven or eight TaS$_2$ layers, and the thickness of the vacuum region was $\sim 20$~\AA.
 We relaxed all atoms until all residual forces were less than 0.01 eV/\AA.

 [1]{#1} \makeatletter {\begingroup \do\@makeother\dospecials \catcode`\{=1 \catcode`\}=2 \doi@aux} [1]{\endgroup\texttt{#1}} \makeatother \mcitethebibliography{\thebibliography} \csname @ifundefined\endcsname{endmcitethebibliography} { \endmcitethebibliography\endthebibliography}{}